dalthviz/napari-ui-tracer/README.md

     pip install git+https://github.com/dalthviz/napari-ui-tracer.git

+## Usage

+1. Show the plugin inside the napari interface:

+    * You can launch napari with the plugin visible running:

+            napari -w napari-ui-tracer

+    * Or select it from `Plugins > Napari UI tracer widget`

+2. Click the `Install EventFilter` button:
+    * Also and option to show object documentation if available can be used by checking the `Show object documentation` checkbox

+3. Use `Ctrl/Cmd + Mouse button right click` to see the information available about any widget inside napari

+4. If you want to explore the related module source file, click the link in the output section of the plugin

 ## Contributing

 Contributions are very welcome.
+Pre-commit is used for formatting.
 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.

 ## License